-The first example here is popularly used in surveys because it asks for employees to express their commitment to their organization.
-However, because it’s a yes/no question, avoid including it with your first eNPS question as it won’t give participants the opportunity to give a detailed answer with their score.
+The first question to avoid is popular in surveys because it asks employees to express their commitment to their organization.
+However, because it’s a yes/no question, it won’t allow participants to give a detailed answer with their score.

 The second example isn’t a good fit as an eNPS follow-up question because it’s too specific.
-It asks the participant to react to a fixed hypothetical scenario, rather than inviting them to talk about something that matters most to them.
-If an employee had little interest in new feedback processes, for example, their answer wouldn’t be very useful.
+It asks the participant to react to a fixed hypothetical scenario rather than inviting them to talk about something that matters most to them.
+If an employee had little interest in feedback processes, their answer wouldn’t be very useful.

 eNPS benchmarks and eNPS score range: what are top companies getting?

-As previously mentioned, eNPS can land anywhere in between -100 and 100.
-Because this is different from a percentage scoring system many are familiar with, managers often want to find out what score range is typical for a “good” eNPS.
+eNPS scores can land anywhere between -100 and 100.
+Because this differs from a percentage scoring system, managers often want to determine what score range is typical for a “good” eNPS.
 What are the top companies getting as their eNPS result?
-Is it ok to get a score below zero?
+Is it OK to get a score below zero?

-Some say that scores above 30 are excellent, with 0-30 being the safe zone, and that anything below zero should be cause for concern.
-However, the truth is that you’re much better off setting your own benchmark than comparing yourself to a predefined standard (especially because these might only be relevant for specific organizations or industries). eNPS can be affected by something as rudimentary as geographical location: while people from the USA give high scores more easily, Europeans tend to save their 9 and 10 scores for truly exceptional circumstances.
+Some say that scores above 30 are excellent, with 0-30 being the safe zone, and that anything below zero should cause concern.
+However, you’re much better off setting your own benchmark than comparing yourself to a predefined standard — especially because these might only be relevant for specific organizations or industries.

-Remember: don’t despair if your eNPS is much lower than your NPS.
-Because employees’ lives are much more intimately bound to their work places than consumers’ lives are bound to a given product, employees are more likely to be discerning when submitting their score.
+Top tip: Don’t despair if your eNPS is much lower than your NPS.
+As employees’ lives are much more intimately bound to their workplaces than consumers’ lives are to a product, employees are likely to be more critical when submitting their score.

 Effective ways to improve your eNPS score

-So you’ve just executed your first round of eNPS questions and the results are in.
-Your company’s eNPS is 10 – not bad, but there’s definitely room for improvement.
+So you’ve just done your first round of eNPS questions, and the results are in.
+Your company’s eNPS is 10.
+Not bad, but there’s room for improvement.
 So how can you leverage your eNPS to get a better score next time?

 Hold them regularly

-As previously mentioned, conducting regular eNPS cycles normalizes the process while also giving you enough data to find clear trends.
-Hold your eNPS questions too far apart and you won’t be able to pinpoint the changes that corresponded to each score.
+Conducting regular eNPS cycles normalizes the process while giving you enough data to find trends.
+Hold your eNPS questions too far apart, and you won’t be able to pinpoint the changes that corresponded to each score.

 Be honest about your eNPS

-Don’t keep your eNPS results from your staff: by letting them know your eNPS, your employees will feel included and invested, rather than cordoned off from the evaluation process.
+Don’t keep your eNPS results from your staff.
+By letting them know your eNPS, your employees will feel included and invested rather than removed from the evaluation process.
 Similarly, be courageous in facing up to negative scores.
 Show employees that you’re motivated to instigate change by a low result, rather than sticking your head in the sand.

 Don’t be afraid to follow up with a survey

-Whilst we’re not suggesting you run engagement surveys after every eNPS cycle, we recommend using surveys if your most recent eNPS showed noticeable results (whether it’s a particularly low first eNPS result, or a considerable increase between your 4th and 5th eNPS.)
-Longer or more specific surveys can really help you get to the bottom of why your eNPS is what it is and learn about the things that eNPS relates to, but doesn’t account for.
+While we’re not suggesting you run engagement surveys after every eNPS cycle, we recommend using surveys if your most recent eNPS showed noticeable results (whether it’s a low first eNPS result or a considerable increase between your 4th and 5th eNPS).
+Longer or more specific surveys can help you understand why your eNPS is what it is and learn about the things that eNPS relates to, but doesn’t account for.

-The best way to ensure your improve your eNPS score is to act upon your last one.
-Make it plain to your employees that their views have been heard, understood and valued (for this reason it’s really important that you include that follow-up question so that you know where action is most needed!)
+The best way to ensure you improve your eNPS score is to act upon your last one.
+Make it plain to your employees that you’ve heard, understood, and valued their thoughts.
+For this reason, you must include that follow-up question (otherwise, you won’t know where action is most needed).

 Communicate your own investment in eNPS

-Continue to demonstrate transparency with your staff by talking about your own reaction to the eNPS results, and what you intend to do with them.
-Company culture improves when employees know that their views have a tangible impact on the actions of their managers – and it motivates them to keep participating in the surveys.
+Continue to show transparency to your staff by talking about your own reaction to the eNPS results and what you intend to do with them.
+Company culture improves when employees know that their views have a tangible impact on the actions of their managers, and it motivates them to keep taking part in the surveys.

 Why you should use engagement surveys after eNPS

-Earlier we explained that eNPS should be distinct from surveys, because the conciseness and simplicity of eNPS makes them effective in ways that surveys are not.
-However, the reverse is also true – there are some things that only an engagement survey can reveal, so definitely don’t forget about them.
+We explained that eNPS should be separate from surveys because the conciseness and simplicity of eNPS make it effective in ways surveys are not.
+However, the reverse is also true: There are some things that only an engagement survey can reveal, so don’t forget about them.
 Again, eNPS is simply a good starting point.

-Other qualities you could focus on in employee surveys include:
+Other qualities to focus on in employee surveys include:

 - Pride and accomplishment